Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking: Results and Discussion

 \subsection{Computational efficiency of \textsc{Matcha}}

-\paragraph{Inference Speed Analysis} We measure the average inference time for all considered blind docking methods one NVIDIA A100 40Gb GPU (see Figure~\ref{fig:timing}).
+\paragraph{Inference Speed Analysis} We measure the average inference time for all considered blind docking methods on one NVIDIA A100 40GB GPU.
 Time is measured only for model inference avoiding model loading.
-The exact timing results (in seconds) are detailed in Appendix~\ref{app:timing}. \textsc{Matcha} demonstrates the best speed-accuracy balance in terms of fraction of PoseBusters-valid predictions with $\mathrm{RMSD}\leq\SI{2}{\angstrom}$, which is important in practical applications. \textsc{Matcha} achieves substantially higher docking success rates compared to fast methods (\textsc{DiffDock}, \textsc{NeuralPlexer}, \textsc{FlowDock}), having even faster inference time.
-Also, \textsc{Matcha} shows a significant speed advantage over high-accuracy co-folding methods, achieving comparable docking quality.
+The exact timing results (in seconds) are detailed in Appendix~\ref{app:timing}. \textsc{Matcha} demonstrates the best speed-accuracy balance in terms of fraction of PoseBusters-valid predictions with $\mathrm{RMSD}\leq\SI{2}{\angstrom}$ (see Figure~\ref{fig:timing}), which is important in practical applications.
+The docking quality is measured for the \textsc{PoseBusters V2 dataset}. \textsc{Matcha} achieves substantially higher docking success rates compared to fast methods (\textsc{DiffDock-L}, \textsc{NeuralPlexer}, \textsc{FlowDock}), having even faster inference time.
+For settings where throughput is critical, we provide \textsc{Matcha-lite}: a lighter variant (stages 1 and 2 only, 5 Euler steps, 10 samples) that runs at $\sim$7.7\,s per complex (Appendix~\ref{app:timing}), roughly twice as fast as the full pipeline ($\sim$12.7\,s), with a modest accuracy trade-off. \textsc{Matcha} also shows a significant speed advantage over high-accuracy co-folding methods, achieving comparable docking quality.

-\paragraph{Training speed} \textsc{Matcha} required significantly less computational resources for training compared to competing methods: 38 GPU-days on a single H100 versus 120 GPU-days for \textsc{DiffDock} (4× RTX A6000) and 3,840 GPU-days for \textsc{Chai-1} (128× A100).
+\paragraph{Training speed} \textsc{Matcha} required significantly less computational resources for training compared to competing methods: 35 GPU-days on a single H100 versus 120 GPU-days for \textsc{DiffDock-L} (4× RTX A6000) and 3,840 GPU-days for \textsc{Chai-1} (128× A100).
 This highlights \textsc{Matcha}'s efficiency in both training and inference compared to DL-based models and co-folding models.